 Leigh & Gregory Harrison

-Cruising on The Love Boat with Jimmy McNichol and William R. Moses
+Cruising on The Love Boat with James McNichol and William R. Moses

 Leigh's only nude scene, mooning with Matt McCoy in Fraternity Vacation (1985)